BookStackApp/website/content/blog/bookstack-release-v22-10.md

 **Upgrade Notices**

 - **Permission Management Changes** - The interface and logic for managing shelf, book, chapter & page permissions has changed significantly in this release.
 The following should be noted:
-  - Content permissions that were not active (where the "Enable Custom Permissions" checkbox was not checked) will be removed upon upgrade to v22.10.
+  - Content permissions that were not active (where the "Enable Custom Permissions" checkbox was unchecked) will be removed upon upgrade to v22.10.
   - Content permission role entries, that had no permissions provided, will not be reflected/shown as a row in the permissions interface immediately upon upgrade.
-Instead such cases will be reflected has the "Everyone Else" permission entry being active, in a non-inheriting state, with no permissions set.
+Instead such cases will be reflected via the "Everyone Else" permission entry being active, in a non-inheriting state, with no permissions set.
   - There should be no functional change to active permissions upon upgrade.
-Care has been taken to ensure existing permissions are migrated upon upgrade so that access control remains the same as pre-upgrade.
+Care has been taken to ensure existing permissions are migrated so that access control remains the same as pre-upgrade.

 ### Redesigned Content Permission Control